Arturo Frondizi: Antarctic Treaty

-The Antarctic Conference was inaugurated in Washington DC, United States on October 15, 1959, in an atmosphere of uncertainty, attended by representatives of twelve states, of which seven claimed their sovereignty over some fraction of the Antarctic continent, among which were : Argentina, Australia, Chile, France, Norway, New Zealand, and the United Kingdom.
+The Antarctic Conference was inaugurated in Washington, D.C., United States on October 15, 1959, in an atmosphere of uncertainty.
+Representatives of twelve states attended the conference.

+Of them seven claimed sovereignty over some fraction of the Antarctic continent: Argentina, Australia, Chile, France, Norway, New Zealand, and the United Kingdom.
 The territorial rights claimed by Argentina, Chile, and the United Kingdom overlapped considerably.
 Meanwhile, five other countries (Belgium, the United States, Japan, South Africa and the Soviet Union) had carried out explorations in the region without having presented territorial claims.

-There were aspects of the future regulation for Antarctica that had the general consensus of the nations, such as the pacification of the continent and excluding all activities of a warlike nature, as well as guaranteed access for scientific research for any country that desired to do so.
+There were aspects of the future regulation for Antarctica for which there was general consensus, including the pacification of the continent and excluding all activities of a warlike nature, as well as guaranteed access for scientific research for any country that desired to do so.
 The most complex problem was the consideration of sovereignty claims.

 Argentina's position was to establish the peaceful use of Antarctica and scientific cooperation within agreed limits, and that the Conference not modify the rights of the parties in the least.
-Regarding the use of the territory, the Argentine Government maintained the need to put limits on absolute freedom, in order to preserve ecological interests, and to prohibit nuclear tests and the deposit of radioactive waste.
+Regarding the use of the territory, the Argentine government maintained the need to put limits on absolute freedom, in order to preserve ecological interests, and to prohibit nuclear tests and the deposit of radioactive waste.
 The last proposal took the US delegation as well as the Soviet one by surprise, and the Argentine insistence on it came close to causing a crisis in the meeting, not only internationally, but also within the government of Arturo Frondizi.